dovahcrow/kraken-rs/README.md

 Kraken API Client for Rust Language
 =================

+This library is still in its very early stage.
+As for now, I only implemented all the APIs that is used by my trading bot.

 ### Implementation status:

 Currently this library only implemented a part of the API for **Kraken Futures** (rest and websocket).
 But the plan is to also implement spot market API in this library.